 Who must file - Source Registration Regulations

 Facilities that meet the criteria under 310 CMR 7.12 must file Source Registrations.
 You can find section 7.12 Source Registration within the larger chapter 310 CMR 7 through the link below - you will need to search the large PDF file for EXACTLY this text "7.12: U Source Registration".
-Link to regulations: 310 CMR 7.00 et. seq.: Air Pollution Control
+Link to regulations: 310 CMR 7.00 et. seq.: Air Pollution Control file size 4MB

 Criteria are generally based on a facility's potential to emit pollutants or its maximum heat input capacity in mmbtu/hour.
 There are categorical criteria as well - for example, certain types of incinerators are automatically required to report.